 Of course, there’s one thing all caravan park users need to be mindful of - caravan park rules.
 These are put in place for the safety of everyone, as well as to maintain order and peace in the park.

 The main thing here is that to be a good park neighbour and follow common caravan park etiquette, all you need to do is to be considerate of others.
-So, have fun and enjoy your next stay at one of Western Australia’s best caravan parks!
+So, have fun and enjoy your next stay at one our Western Australian caravan parks!